Louis Poirson: Kidnapping and murder series

 The journalist Michèle Fines, reporting on a gendarmerie investigation, filmed Poirson's custody and interviewed him afterwards.

 A picture of a naked woman in the woods, looking terrified, was found in the personal effects of Poirson.
-The investigators, convinced that this is another victim, questioned him about it.
-He declared that he has never seen this woman and that it is a picture that he had simply found.
+The investigators, convinced that this was another victim, questioned him about it.
+He declared that he had never seen this woman and that it is a picture that he had simply found.

 List of known victims

 Trial and conviction

 On 23 September 2002, the trial of Louis Poirson began at the cour d'assises of Eure in Évreux for the double murder of Jeanine and Monique Villain.

 Aude Le Guilcher was the general counsel.
 Vincent Picard was the lawyer of Michel Villain.
-The defense of Louis Poirson was provided by Guylène Grimaud.
+The defence of Louis Poirson was provided by Guylène Grimaud.

 On 24 September 2002, Louis Poirson was sentenced to life imprisonment.

 On 2 February 2005, the trial of Louis Poirson began at the cour d'assises in Yvelines, Versailles for the murders of Lucie Pham-Ngoc-Bich and Charlotte Berson and for the rapes of Adeline and Clémence.

 Marie-Thérèse de Givry was the general counsel.
 Emmanuel Daoud was the lawyer of the Berson family.
-The defense of Louis Poirson was provided by Sophie Gourmelon.
+The defence of Louis Poirson was provided by Sophie Gourmelon.

 In February 2005, Louis Poirson was sentenced to life imprisonment, with a 22-year sentence of security.